Azure/azure-powershell/documentation/migration-guides/migration-guide.5.0.0.md

 - The 'Get-AzureRmEventHubNamespaceKey' cmdlet has been removed.
 Please use the 'Get-AzureRmEventHubKey' cmdlet

 ### **New-AzureRmEventHubNamespace**
-- The property 'Status' and 'Enabled' from the NamespceAttributes will be removed.
+- The property 'Status' and 'Enabled' from the NamespaceAttributes will be removed.

 ```powershell
 # Old